MohamedAbdellatef/MohamedAbdellatef/README.md

 - 🧑‍💻 I'm a dedicated Data Engineer passionate about designing and optimizing data architectures and pipelines.
 - 🎓 Computer Science graduate, focused on end-to-end solutions for data ingestion, transformation, and storage.
 - 🚀 Experienced in ETL processes, cloud platforms, and scalable data engineering solutions.
-- 🌏 I thrive on solving business challenges by leveraging big data technologies and delivering actionable insights.
+- ☁️ Experienced with cloud platforms: AWS, Azure, GCP for data engineering and analytics projects.
 - 📊 Proficient in building automated workflows, integrating data from multiple sources, and ensuring data quality.
 - 👨‍💻 Visit my portfolio at https://mohamedabdellatef.me/ to explore my data engineering projects.